Strategy for Moving Average “Fan”

 However, for many to this day it remains a mystery which Moving Average periods are optimal for trading, because each period has its own unique information content, taking into account one or another level of market noise.

-The Moving Average “Fan” strategy is a trend trading strategy that consists only of the Moving Average but with the use of different periods to assess short-term, medium-term and long-term trends in the movement of an asset.
+The Moving Average Fan Strategy is a trend trading strategy that uses only the Moving Average but also uses different timeframes to assess short-term, medium-term, and long-term asset movement trends.

-The strategy received its name “Fan” based on the key signal of the strategy, when during periods of large trends the moving averages line up one after another at a certain distance and resemble an unfolded fan.
+The strategy received its name "Fan" based on the key signal of the strategy, when during periods of major trends, moving averages line up one after another at a certain distance and resemble an unfolded fan.

-The strategy is very picky about time frames, because as practice shows, the higher the chart period, the fewer false movements are observed on it.
-Therefore, the strategy can be applied on the hourly and higher charts.
+The strategy is very sensitive to time frames, as experience shows that the higher the chart period, the fewer false moves it sees.
+Therefore, the strategy can be applied on hourly charts and higher.

-Also, the Moving Average strategy can be used on all currency pairs simultaneously, the only thing you need to pay attention to is broker spread size.
+Also, the Moving Average strategy can be applied to all currency pairs simultaneously, the only thing you need to pay attention to is spread size at brokers.

-Moving averages are notable because in today's environment they are built into all trading platforms.
+Moving averages are notable because they are built into all trading platforms today.

-To recreate the strategy based on the “Fan”, you will need to plot five exponential moving averages with periods of 7, 20, 30, 60, 90 on the chart.
-Be sure to assign different colors to the lines so as not to confuse their location with each other.
+To recreate the Fan strategy, you'll need to plot five exponential moving averages with periods of 7, 20, 30, 60, and 90 on a chart.
+Be sure to assign different colors to the lines to avoid confusion.

 A special strategy template has been prepared for traders using the MT4 trading terminal.
-You can download it at the end of the article, after which you will need to install it.
-To do this, you just need to drop the downloaded template file into the appropriate folder in the data directory, and in Template.
+You can download it at the end of this article, after which you'll need to install it.
+To do this, simply copy the downloaded template file to the appropriate folder in the data directory, and then to Template.

-Then, after you restart the trading terminal or update it in the navigator panel, open the four-hour chart of any currency pair and launch the “Fan” strategy template on it.
-You will get the following picture:
+Then, after you restart the trading terminal or refresh it in the navigator panel, open a four-hour chart of any currency pair and run the "Fan" strategy template on it.
+You'll see the following:

-Most trend strategies become helpless when flat in the market, since in most cases they are all aimed at catching short-term trends or impulses.
+Most trend strategies become helpless when a trend appears flat in the market, since in most cases they are all aimed at capturing short-term trends or impulses.

-In the case of the “Fan” strategy, its key signal is aimed only at strong trends, while weak trends and sideways are eliminated right there on the spot.
-By the way, sideways and undesirable moments for trading on the chart look like this:
+With the Fan strategy, its key signal is focused only on strong trends, while weak trends and sideways movements are immediately eliminated.
+Incidentally, sideways movements and unfavorable trading moments appear on the chart as follows:

-When starting to trade, it is very important to start by assessing the long-term trend.
-To do this, pay attention to moving averages with a period of 60 and 90.
+When starting trading, it's crucial to assess the long-term trend.
+To do this, pay attention to 60- and 90-period moving averages.

-If the moving average with a period of 60 is above the moving average with a period of 90, we consider signals only for purchases, and if below it, we consider positions only for sales.
+If the 60-period moving average is above the 90-period moving average, we consider only buy signals, and if it is below it, we consider only sell positions.

-When trading, all moving averages should be placed one after another in ascending order for purchases and in descending order for selling, which should resemble a fan.
+When trading, all moving averages should be placed one after another, ascending for purchases and descending for sales, which should resemble a fan.

 Buy signal: